 Okay, so this tip doesn’t help you clean your phone but it can help it from getting as dirty from the get-go.
 No special secrets here, just use soap or dish soap anytime you have touched a dirty surface, went to the restroom, touched a pet, and so forth.

 While we are at it, it’s also strongly advised that you stop being “that person,” using your phone while literally on the toilet.
 Yes, I know most of us do it, even if not all of us will admit it.
-But especially during a pandemic, it’s best to keep as sanitary as possible.
+But especially during a pandemic, it’s best to keep it as sanitary as possible.

 Will rinsing your phone off help?